 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-In Utah he has led annual single-composer cycles including Mahler, Ives and Nielsen, and has released acclaimed performances of Mahler’s first and eighth symphonies on Reference Records, the latter with the world-renowned Mormon Tabernacle Choir.
-2019 saw the first release (to excellent reviews) of a Saint-Saëns symphony cycle on Hyperion as part of an ongoing collaboration.
+In Utah he has led annual single-composer cycles including those of Mahler, Ives and Nielsen, and has released acclaimed performances of Mahler’s first and eighth symphonies on Reference Records, the latter with the world-renowned Mormon Tabernacle Choir.
+2019 saw the release (to excellent reviews) of a Saint-Saëns symphony cycle on Hyperion as part of an ongoing collaboration.
 He has conducted the orchestra in Utah’s five national parks and forged outreach links in Haiti.
-In celebration of its 75th anniversary season in 2016, he brought the orchestra to Carnegie Hall for the first time in forty years, and released an album of newly commissioned works by Nico Muhly, Andrew Norman, and Augusta Read Thomas.
+In celebration of its 75th anniversary season in 2016, he brought the orchestra to Carnegie Hall for the first time in forty years, and released an album of newly commissioned works by Nico Muhly, Andrew Norman and Augusta Read Thomas.

 Whilst Principal Conductor of the BBC National Orchestra of Wales from 2006 to 2012 Fischer appeared every year at the BBC Proms, toured internationally, and recorded for Hyperion, Signum and Orfeo, winning the ICMA Award in 2012 for Frank Martin’s Der Sturm on Hyperion with the Netherlands Radio Philharmonic Orchestra and Chorus.
 In 2014 he released a Beethoven album on the Aparté label with the London Philharmonic Orchestra and has since appeared regularly with the orchestra in concert.
 He has conducted many more of the world’s finest orchestras, and in 2019 he made his Cleveland Orchestra debut.